-What conditions are being screened for in Mackenzie’s Mission?
+What conditions were screened for in Mackenzie’s Mission?

-Genetic carrier screening offered through this research study has been carefully developed.
-It is focused on providing people with information about their chance of having children with a severe genetic condition occurring in childhood.
-The screening is designed to provide genetic information that is relevant and useful, and to minimise uncertain and unclear information.
+Genetic carrier screening offered through this research study was carefully developed.
+It focused on providing people with information about their chance of having children with a severe genetic condition occurring in childhood.
+The screening was designed to provide genetic information that is relevant and useful, and to minimise uncertain and unclear information.

 How the conditions and genes were selected

 The Mackenzie’s Mission reproductive genetic carrier screen included approximately 1300 genes which are associated with about 750 conditions.
 The reason there are fewer conditions than genes is that some genetic conditions are caused by more than one gene.

 To select the conditions and genes to be screened, a committee comprised of experts in genetics and screening was established including: clinical geneticists, genetic scientists, a genetic pathologist, genetic counsellors, an ethicist and a parent of a child with a genetic condition.
 The following criteria were developed and used to select the genes to be included:

 - Screening the gene had to be technically possible using currently available technology